SammSM/Armenian_characters_classification/README.md

 # ✍ Armenian_characters_classification
 A deep learning project using CNN to recognize and classify handwritten Armenian alphabet characters.

+## Models overview

+## This project contains two neural network models trained to recognize handwritten Armenian letters:

+### Model without data augmentation (arm_h5_model.h5 / arm_pkl_model.pkl)
+- Trained only on the original dataset.
+- No artificial noise or transformations applied.
+- Serves as a baseline model.

+### Model with data augmentation (aug_arm_h5_model.h5 / aug_arm_pkl_model.pkl)

+- Trained on the original dataset plus additional augmented data.
+- Augmentation includes techniques such as random noise, rotation, and scaling.
+- Shows improved performance and better generalization.

+## Both models support classification of 78 Armenian characters (uppercase and lowercase) and can be used to predict the letter shown in a handwritten image.

 ---

 ## 📚 Libraries